EUCANCan/variant-extractor/README.md

 from variant_extractor import VariantExtractor

 # Create a new instance of the class
-extractor = VariantExtractor()
+extractor = VariantExtractor('/path/to/file.vcf')
-# Read the VCF file
-variants = extractor.read_vcf('/path/to/file.vcf')
 # Iterate through the variants
-for variant_record in variants:
+for variant_record in extractor:
     print(f'Found variant of type {variant_record.variant_type.name}: {variant_record.contig}:{variant_record.pos}')
 ```

 For a more complete list of examples, check the [examples](./examples/) directory.
 This folder also includes an example of a [script for normalizing VCF files](examples/normalize_vcf.py) following the [homogenization rules](#homogenization-rules).

 ## VariantRecord
-The `VariantExtractor.read_vcf()` method returns a generator of `VariantRecord`.
+The `VariantExtractor.read_vcf()` method returns a generator of `VariantRecord` instances.
 The `VariantRecord` class is a container for the information contained in a VCF record plus some extra useful information.

 | Property           | Type                                                    | Description                                                                                                   |
 | ------------------ | ------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |